tedneward/Azgaarnoth/Creatures/Hags.md

 ***Dark Lairs.*** Hags dwell in dark and twisted woods, bleak moors, storm-lashed seacoasts, and gloomy swamps.
 In time, the landscape around a hag's lair reflects the creature's noxiousness, such that the land itself can attack and kill trespassers.
 Trees twisted by darkness attack passersby, while vines snake through the undergrowth to snare and drag off creatures one at a time.
 Foul stinking fogs turn the air to poison, and conceal pools of quicksand and sinkholes that consume unwary wanderers.

 ### Hag Covens
 When hags must work together, they form covens, in spite of their selfish natures.
 A coven consists of three hags so that any arguments between two hags can be settled by the third.
 If more than three hags ever come together, as might happen if two covens come into conflict, the result is usually chaos.
 The coven can be made up of hags of any type, all of whom are equals within the group.
 However, each of the hags continues to desire more personal power.

+Any hag that is part of a coven has its CR boosted by 2 if encountered in its coven.

 While all three members of a hag coven are within 30 feet of one another, they each gain the following action: